conmolloy/GCP-Side-Project/README.md

 # GCP-Side-Project
-Me and yassen doing a little project on GCP
+Me and Yasen doing a little project on GCP